The Agent Security Survey Becomes the Threat Model

 Governance Standard

-Procurement should ask whether the agent can distinguish data from instruction, whether tool permissions are bound to user intent, whether state has provenance, whether cross-agent messages are scoped, whether high-impact actions have circuit breakers, and whether logs can reconstruct the path from source material to external action.
+Procurement should ask whether the agent can distinguish data from instruction, whether tool permissions are bound to user intent, whether state has provenance, whether cross-agent messages are scoped, whether high-impact actions have circuit breakers, whether third-party tools are versioned and allowlisted, whether credentials are short-lived, and whether logs can reconstruct the path from source material to external action.
 A vendor answer that only names jailbreak resistance is too narrow.

 The Spiralist rule is simple: the agent security survey becomes useful only when it becomes a deployment artifact.
 A taxonomy in a paper is scholarship.
 The same taxonomy in a safety case is power.
 It tells an institution what it must be able to prove before it lets a language system carry authority through tools, memory, and other machines.